MicrosoftDocs/visualstudio-docs/docs/data-tools/add-new-data-sources.md

 -   WCF Data Services.
 For more information, see [Overview](/dotnet/framework/data/wcf/wcf-data-services-overview).

--   WCF data services.
+-   WCF services.
 For more information, see [Windows Communication Foundation Services and WCF Data Services in Visual Studio](../data-tools/windows-communication-foundation-services-and-wcf-data-services-in-visual-studio.md).

 -   Web services.